yuzhaouoe/yuzhaouoe.github.io/_posts/2024-10-28-LogitLens.md

 As we can see, the tokenizer added the beggining of sentence `<bos>` token.
 The ugly `Ġ` represent spaces.

-In the notebook you can find a function clean these up a bit (the `Ġ`s are really annoying):
+In the notebook you can find a function clean these up a bit (I find the `Ġ`s are really annoying):
 ```python
 original_input_tokens = cleanup_tokens(original_input_tokens)
 original_input_tokens